DragonMoffon/PyWeek33_MyEvilTwin/README.md

 feel free to use any of the code.
 It sucks anyway, so I don't know why you would.

 ##notes*
 Not everything is as it seems.
 Pay attention to the morse code.
+It is where the story of the twins appears.